t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 2. source code that might allow the attacker to determine bugs or find exploits to perform other types of attacks.
 The attacker might also just sell the source code.
 3. proprietary algorithms.
 The attacker can analyze these algorithms gaining valuable know-how.
 The attacker can also create copies of the product (based on those proprietary algorithms) or modify the algorithms to perform more advanced attacks.

-Protection against such data leakage patterns is not trivial since devices are inherently resource-constrained.
+One existing solution to prevent such data leaks is the use of a secure element, a tamper-resistant device that is capable of securely hosting applications and their confidential data.
+Another potential solution is the usage of of Physical Unclonable Function (PUFs) that serves as unique digital fingerprint of a hardware device.
+PUFs can also enable other functionalities such as secure key storage.
+Protection against such data leakage patterns is non-trivial since devices are inherently resource-constrained.
 An open question is whether there are any viable techniques to protect IoT devices and the data in the devices in such an adversarial model.

 ## Trustworthy IoT Operation {#sec5-11}